dirmeier/netReg/README.md

-Modelling dependencies using linear regression models is often complicated when the analysed data-sets are high-dimensional and less observations than variables are available ($n \ll p$). `netReg` implements generalized linear models that use network penalties for regularization.
+Modelling dependencies using linear regression models is often complicated when the analysed data-sets are high-dimensional and less observations than variables are available (n << p). `netReg` implements generalized linear models that utilize network penalties for regularization.
 Network regularization uses graphs or trees to incorporate information about interactions of covariables, or responses, into the loss function of a GLM.
 Ideally this allows better (i.e., lower variance) estimation of regression coefficients.